-SkyTrak+ Doubles Course Play Library with New Foresight Sports Package
+SkyTrak+ and ST MAX Update Course Play Library with New Membership Tiers

-This marks a first in the space: a single launch monitor now offering simulation content from both Trackman and Foresight, two of the most powerful and well-known engines in golf.
-It’s 31 courses from Trackman and 30 from Foresight.
-Two top-tier libraries, one user-friendly platform.
+It also marks a first in the industry: A launch monitor offering simulation content from both Trackman and Foresight, two of the most respected names in golf simulation.

 This is a significant update, not just because of the added content, but because of what it says about SkyTrak’s evolving identity in the market.
 The company isn’t just building a better budget-friendly launch monitor.
-It’s building a more open, more user-centric platform that’s signaling loud and clear that the SkyTrak+ is for everybody.
+It’s building a more open, more user-centric platform that’s signaling loud and clear that the SkyTrak+ and ST MAX are for everybody.

 What Is SkyTrak Course Play?

 For those who haven’t followed the evolution, Course Play is SkyTrak’s native simulator software.
-It’s a dedicated package of high-end virtual golf courses designed to work with the SkyTrak+.
+It’s a dedicated package of high-end virtual golf courses designed to work with the SkyTrak+ and ST MAX launch monitors.

 When Course Play first launched, it raised eyebrows.
 The courses were stunningly detailed and lifelike.
 The visuals, keen eyes noticed, were right up there with Trackman’s.
 That’s because, well, they were Trackman courses all along.

 Let’s pause for a second.
-This is SkyTrak, a company known for a $2,495 flagship product, now licensing content from both Trackman and Foresight, the two biggest players in high-end commercial and professional simulation golf.
+This is SkyTrak, a company known for a $2,995 flagship product, now offering official course packs from both Trackman and Foresight as part of its membership tiers.

 Course Play is available on PC, Mac, iOS, and Android, meaning you can run this high-level software without needing a gaming PC.
 That flexibility alone is a huge selling point for many.